dboddie/Jungle-Journey/README.txt

   Q         disable sound effects
   P         pause the game
   O         resume the game
-  Escape    quits the game, returning to the title screen
+  Escape    quit the game, returning to the title screen